-- Insert the country name Insert the mailing address, e-mail address and Web address of national statistical agency 2

-- Insert the legal name of the statistical law and the English translation (if available); Insert the Web address of the statistical law (in the local language and in English if available) - 4 Insert the name of the strategic framework for national statistical development (NSDS or other); provide a link - 5-10 Provide the name and Web addresses of relevant documents suggested.
-Add others if required. - 11-15 Provide the names and Web addresses of statistical development projects and programmes currently active. - Provide the name and Web address of the Central Statistics Office. - 17-23 Provide the information on the current statistical standard in use (e.g., 1993 SNA; 2003 SEEA) and links to further information. - 24-47 Provide names and links to relevant country-level reports submitted to the international agencies listed. - 4.13 Table 4.4 below supports an initial assessment of data sources, their availability and who is responsible for maintaining them.
-It is also important to know whether the compilers of the accounts have access to the data and the standards used to collect and organize the data. - 4.14 Some of these data sources will overlap with those in the Statistical System Information Fact Sheet.
-For these, it is an opportunity to provide more detail on status and accessibility. - 4.15 Annex III Table 3 provides a master list of typical data sources that can be used to produce environmental accounts.
+- 1 Insert the country name - 2 Insert the mailing address, e-mail address and Web address of national statistical agency - Insert the legal name of the statistical law and the English translation (if available); Insert the Web address of the statistical law (in the local language and in English if available) - 4 Insert the name of the strategic framework for national statistical development (NSDS or other); provide a link - 5-10 Provide the name and Web addresses of relevant documents suggested.
+Add others if required. - 11-15 Provide the names and Web addresses of statistical development projects and programmes currently active. - Provide the name and Web address of the Central Statistics Office. - 17-23 Provide the information on the current statistical standard or guidelines in use (e.g., 2008 SNA; SEEA-2003; ISIC Rev 4., etc.) and links to further information. - 24-48 Provide names and links to relevant country-level reports submitted to the international agencies listed. - 4.16 Table 4.4 below supports an initial assessment of data sources, their availability and who is responsible for maintaining them.
+It is also important to know whether the compilers of the accounts have access to the data and the standards used to collect and organize the data. - 4.17 Some of these data sources will overlap with those in the Statistical System Information Fact Sheet.
+For these, it is an opportunity to provide more detail on status and accessibility. - 4.18 Annex III Table 3 provides a master list of typical data sources that can be used to produce environmental accounts.
 It also suggests which common data sources could be used for each account.
 The data sources as listed may not be organized in the same way in your country.
-For example, estimates of CO2 emissions may be produced by different organizational units from other emissions.
-Applicable country-specific data sources should be added to the list in Table 3.
+For example, estimates of CO2 emissions may be produced by different organizational units compared to estimates of other emissions.
+Applicable country-specific data sources should be added to the list in Table 3. - 4.19 It is necessary to recognise that the initial assessment of data sources is aimed to get a general idea as to what data are available within a country and may be useful for implementing SEEA.
+At this initial stage a complete assessment of the suitability of data for accounting purposes need not be completed.
+In due course it will be necessary to undertake a more detailed assessment.
+It is at this later point that issues of fitness for purpose may arise.
+Thus, for example, data may be available and be of high-quality, but if definitions are not aligned with the required SEEA measurement boundaries then adjustment may be required for accounting purposes.
+Such adjustment does not imply that the source data are of poor quality, only that they may not be completely fit for the purposes of accounting.